The404Studios/AWIS/README.md

 ---

+Requirements

+tessdata/eng.traindata < make sure this is a folder you make in the directory where you compiled the executable.

 ## 🌟 Overview

 AWIS (Autonomous Web Intelligence System) is a cutting-edge experimental AI that autonomously navigates the web, learns from its experiences, and develops its own understanding of digital culture.
 Unlike traditional web scrapers or bots, AWIS possesses: